‘When I fight, I can feel my soul alive,’ says Hattan Alsaif, Saudi Arabia’s groundbreaking MMA star - KESQ

 (CNN) — Hattan Alsaif has grown accustomed to sparring with men.
 Rarely shy about confronting heavier, stronger opponents, she knows what it’s like to absorb blow after blow until tears begin to shine in her eyes, her face red and hot from crying.

 As one of the few women at her gym in Riyadh, Saudi Arabia – and the only woman hopeful of fighting at an elite level – Alsaif had little choice but to train with and against her male counterparts when she first took up martial arts.
-But ahead of her MMA debut, she credits her sometimes brutal introduction to the sport as one of the reasons for her success.
+She credits her sometimes brutal introduction to the sport as one of the reasons for her success.

 “It’s not an easy thing, so when it comes to the cage, when I get a hit from a girl, I feel like, ‘Whoa, is this all you’ve got?’”

-The 22-year-old has already made history in MMA, even before her atomweight bout against Egypt’s Nada Faheem on Friday.
+The 22-year-old had already made history in MMA, even before her atomweight bout against Egypt’s Nada Faheem on Friday, which she won by knock out in the second round.

 In January, Alsaif signed a contract with the Professional Fighters League (PFL), making her the first woman from Saudi Arabia to join a global MMA promotion.